 William H. Helfand collection of medical prints and posters, 1695-1991, bulk 1800-1899.
 William Helfand is a scholar of pharmaceutical history and art, and collector of ephemera and art related to medicine.
 The William H. Helfand Collection of Medical Prints and Posters consists of 34 prints and posters realted to the history of medicine and pharmacology, dating from 1695 to 1991, with the bulk of the prints dating from 19th century

 The History of Medicine's manuscript collection includes letters, diaries, lecture notes, physician day books, and account ledgers.
-The collection covers items as diverse as a seventeenth century copy of a late fourteenth century Persian treatise on anatomy and the papers of the Urodynamics Society.
+The collection covers items as diverse as a seventeenth century copy of a late fourteenth century Persian treatise on anatomy to global health collections such as the Mara de Bruyn papers.
 Also represented are large collections of manuscripts by Benjamin Rush, Benjamin Waterhouse, Pliny Earle, Silas Weir Mitchell, and Ellis Herndon Hudson.